No items in your cartContinue Shopping

 Grown in southern Australia on a family farm, these are the most delicious raw almonds we have ever tried.
 These almonds are a sweet varietal called "nonpareil" and unlike European varietals, these nuts have absolutely no bitterness.
 They are naturally crunchy and sweet, which makes them a perfect snacking nut.
 Using these for almond milk or baking has exceptional results.
-These nuts are not certified organic but they are grown without any chemicals using organic principles by a family who care deeply about ecological integrity.
+Organically grown without any chemicals by a family who care deeply about ecological integrity and sustainable farming practices.

 Buy sprouted almonds here.

 Almond Nutrition here

 Almond Information here